Oh the Drama - Doug at the Movies

 The Wife (2018) It’s 1992, and Glenn Close’s husband has just been awarded the Nobel Prize for literature.
 The dutiful wife, she’ll accompany him to Stockholm, laying out his pills and shirts, a tight smile as he receives his accolades.
 “What’s wrong?”
 “Nothing.”
 But there’s plenty wrong, her discontent is barely restrained.
 When she reaches her breaking point, we’ll know why… and why HE should’ve seen this coming.
 Glenn, you are powerful stuff.
 My grade: B Plus

-Boy Erased (2018) 19 year old Jared confesses to his parents (Russell Crowe, Nicole Kidman) he looks at men, thinks of men.
+Boy Erased (2018) 19 year old Jared confesses to his parents (Russell Crowe, Nicole Kidman) he looks at men.
 “Son do you want to change?”
 “Yes.”
 “Thank God, we love you and wouldn’t want to cast you out, you know what the Bible says.”
 He’ll attend conversion therapy… but what happens when he refuses to continue?
-Much better than expected, his parents are devout but not kooks, and do love their son.
+Much better than expected, his parents are devout but not kooks, and love their son.
 And yes, thank God.
 My grade: B Plus

 The Kindergarten Teacher (2018) Maggie Gyllenhaal is a wife & mom, in a ‘meh’ marriage with 2 teen kids as bored with her as she is with them.
 But she loves her job as a kindergarten teacher, and is an aspiring poet, so when one of her 5 year old students begins reciting poetry (his own), she sees a child prodigy.
 Why don’t others see it.
 Soon he’ll be all that matters, in this uneasy drama about obsession.
 Maggie, I love you.
 You’re fearless.
 My grade: B Plus